kevinhendricks/Access-Aide/README.md

 **[Plugin] Access-Aide - help improve epub accessibility**

-Updated: November 29, 2023
+Updated: December 13, 2023

-Current Version: "0.5.5"
+Current Version: "0.9.01"

 License/Copying: GNU LGPL Version 2 or Version 3, your choice.
 Any other license terms are only available directly from the author in writing.

-Minimum Sigil Version: support for this plugin is provided for Sigil 0.9.0 and later using the Python 3.4 or later Python interpreter.
+Minimum Sigil Version: 1.6.0.
+Support for this plugin is provided for Sigil 1.6.0 and later using the Python 3.4 or later Python interpreter that supports Qt used in Python via PyQt5 or PySide6 for Qt6.

 **Goal**